mlflow/mlflow/docs/source/traditional-ml/serving-multiple-models-with-pyfunc/index.rst

 1 - What is PyFunc?
 -------------------
-Custom PyFunc is a powerful MLflow feature that lets users cusomize model behavior.
+Custom PyFunc is a powerful MLflow feature that lets users customize model behavior.
 Going forward we assume basic working knowledge of PyFunc, so if you're unfamiliar, check out the ``Creating Custom PyFunc`` tutorial.